There is a condition that shows a full fuel tank but the engine sputters and eventually stops … you’re out of fuel — sort of.

 Happened to a few bikes, panel replaced at first service.
 On some bike this made the panel die completely.
 Those panels are probably not fully waterproof, air inside expand and escapes when hot, and then fresh air is pulled from the outside when temp is cooling.
 This fresh air condenses, creating the fog.

 Initial batch of bikes were incorrectly configured–reports are that the 790 Duke fuel tank settings were used, confusing the fuel gauge.
-If the fuel gauge doesn’t work, ask your dealer to fix.
+All of those should have been fixed by a dealer reflash, most of 2019 and all 2020+ bikes should not be affected.

 This failure mode is easy to spot.
 If the instrument panel indicates an empty fuel tank but the range indicator indicates many miles/kilometers available as the picture below shows then your bike is affected.